AugurProject/augur-core/README.md

 		require an explicit payment to the Market of 2 trading fees.
 	# With these three conditions: [1] Stalled Branch, [2] Decision-Author’s signature, [3] Market-Author’s signature, one can move a Market’s Decisions to a new Branch

+Moreover, as a new “tree” can be “planted”, one might create a new VoteCoin set (from nowhere) to create private internal markets for a private business or club.
+These markets can set up the initial allocation of reputation (and reputation smoothing parameters), to establish an ‘eternal dictator’ or ‘rotating board of directors’, etc..
+It may be desirable to impose serious prerequisites for both Branching and Planting.
+The option to Branch may require an automatic trigger, for example, that there be >500 upcoming Decisions.
+Planting may require the permanent destruction of, say 1 CashCoin, or Branches could be required to bid for the option to “rent” one “SVD slot” among a fixed (but growing) number of slots.
+Requiring high λ and Λ parameters would also discourage the creation of frivolous Branches (as these would need to reliably support many Decisions in order to operate effectively). limit order front running pow

+To implement sealed voting, consider the following schedule: encrypt vote17, sign vote, broadcast vote, voting deadline passes, reveal private key, decrypt vote.
+Sharing one’s key before voting deadline could allow someone to change your vote (potentially in a malicious way) or outright steal your coins, so no one could reasonably ask to know your key or vote.
+However, votes can contain a transaction (a new private key controlling next period’s vote) which becomes valid after the voting deadline passes.
+This scheme also prevents you from ‘spending’ your coins and voting with them at the same time, which simplifies coin trading.
+Recall that, to allow reuse of Decisions, they are created in a first phase, paying for each Decision.
+2) Recall also that Markets are then, secondly, submitted in the form (L(O), T), where L(O) is an ordered list of Decisions defining the dimensions and space of the Market, and T is the payment transaction amounting to
+28 | P a g e
+3) It is possible to track the number of Decisions required in each Ballot (i.e., each month or so), and incrementally adjust the fee upwards if, say, March is an especially crowded month.
+A simple solution would be , where K’ is the number of Decisions exceeding a threshold, say 100.

+does it matter if we have mult. decisions for a dimension vs just one event w/ multiple outcome

+catch parameter

+could do .5 outcomes where if a .5 in a market with multiple dimensions it still pays out

+two wave svd before audits?

+separate Branches might compete over different parameter-families, it may be advantageous for the blockchain itself to impose “Reasonable Bounds” on possible choices for parameters.
+Branches themselves may impose “Reasonable Bounds” on Market-specific parameters, (b, content-tags, trading/audit fees).

 ### Scalability optimizations (hopefully these become an issue!):
 	# randomized voter selection? - first x events expiring vote on in one ballot - random selection, then another ballot (V presentation on a similar strat.)